-Although the peanut is technically a legume, the International Nut and Dried Fruit Foundation recognises that the nutritional composition of the peanut close to that of tree nuts, and thus includes peanuts in the list of nuts
+Although the peanut is technically a legume, the nutritional composition of the peanut is close to that of tree nuts, and there is research showcasing peanuts health benefits.

 What nutrients do nuts provide?

-Nuts are also a good source of dietary fibre and provide a wide range of essential nutrients, including several B group vitamins, vitamin E, minerals such as iron, zinc, potassium and magnesium, antioxidant minerals (selenium, manganese and copper), plus other antioxidant compounds (such as flavonoids and resveratrol).
+Nuts are also a good source of dietary fibre and provide a wide range of essential nutrients, including several B group vitamins (including folate), vitamin E, minerals such as calcium, iron, zinc, potassium and magnesium, antioxidant minerals (selenium, manganese and copper), plus other phytochemicals such as antioxidant compounds (flavonoids and resveratrol) and plant sterols.

 Is there a nutritional difference between raw and roasted nuts?

-Based on both the composition of the fats (a high proportion of healthy monounsaturated and polyunsaturated fats, and a low proportion of saturated fats) and the results of studies comparing heart disease rates among people who eat nuts with those who do not, the answer seems to be a resounding no!
-Studies suggest that consuming about 30 grams (a small handful) of nuts per day provides protection against heart disease.
+This is based on the high proportion of healthy monounsaturated and polyunsaturated fats in nuts, and the low proportion of saturated fats, and the results of studies comparing heart disease rates among people who eat nuts with those who do not.

 It seems a number of heart-healthy nutrients in nuts work together to achieve this heart protective effect.

-- Health-promoting fats that help regulate blood cholesterol
+- Health-promoting monounsaturated and polyunsaturated fats that help regulate blood cholesterol

 - Fibre and plant sterols that help reduce cholesterol re-absorption from the gut

-- Arginine (an amino acid which is converted to nitric oxide in the body) which keeps blood vessels elastic, thereby reducing the risk of atherosclerosis (hardening of the arteries)
+- Arginine (an amino acid which is converted to nitric oxide in the body) which helps keep blood vessels elastic, thereby reducing the risk of atherosclerosis (hardening of the arteries)